 - Research Methods.
 When we plan studies, collect and analyze data, and draw conclusions, we’re making a lot of decisions.
 Because we’re not very good intuitive statisticians, there are tools available to help make better choices.
 How much data will I need to get informative results?
 (Estimate statistical power.)
 Can my findings be explained by chance?
 (Calculate a p value.)
 Are my findings trivial or important?
 (Calculate effect size.)
 How precisely have I estimated something?
 (Construct a confidence interval.)
 Have the results of a replication study corroborated or refuted the original findings?
 (Perform a small telescopes analysis.)
 For each of these applications of statistical analysis, alternative techniques exist and some work better than others.
 We could review the challenges posed at one or more stages of the research process along with the pros and cons of the available tools, and then evaluate best practices in a particular type of situation through a literature review or an empirical project.

 You cannot register for an independent study course through PAWS.
 Instead, you’d complete an application and submit it for review by the Psychology Department’s Independent Study Committee.
 The deadline is the final day of classes in the semester before the independent study would begin (e.g., the end of the fall semester for a spring semester independent study).
 If you and I find a shared interest that we’d like to pursue together, I can help draft the application and (almost) guarantee it will be approved.

-If you would like to discuss potential research interests with the possibility of assisting an ongoing project on a volunteer basis, doing an independent study, or working on an honors thesis, please complete the Psychology Department’s common lab application.
-Make sure that you express an interest in the Quantitative Psychology Lab so that you’ll be directed to the questions I included and that I’ll receive a copy of your responses.
+If you’d like to discuss potential project ideas that we might pursue, either reach out to me directly (email any time or stop by during my office hours, which are updated here each semester) or complete the Psychology Department’s common lab application (make sure that you express an interest in the Decision Making Lab so that you’ll be directed to the questions I included and that I’ll receive a copy of your responses).